-This sample workbook is a guide to the learning materials for the Technical Award in Residential Property Letting and Management, written and provided by MOL on behalf of the National Federation of Property Professionals Awarding Body (NFOPP AB).
+This sample workbook is a guide to the learning materials for the Technical Award in the Sale of Residential Property, written and provided by MOL on behalf of the National Federation of Property Professionals Awarding Body (NFOPP AB).

 The full range of property qualifications available from MOL/NFOPP AB is as follows.